WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod05/0501-Implement IPAM.md

 You need to implement IPAM for Contoso.com and install the server feature on LON-SVR2.

-The main tasks for this exercise are as follows:
+The main tasks for this exercise are:

 1. Prepare the lab environment.
-2. Install the IPAM Server feature on LON-SVR2.
+2. Install the **IPAM Server** feature on LON-SVR2.

 ### Task 1: Prepare the lab environment

-**Note:** Running the following scripts will return several warnings.
-You can ignore these warnings.
+**Note:** Running the following scripts will return several warnings, which you can ignore.

 1. Sign in to **LON-SVR1** as **Contoso\Administrator** with the password **Pa55w.rd**.

-2. Right-click **Start**, and then select **Windows PowerShell (Admin)**.
+2. Right-click **Start** to open the context menu, and then select **Windows PowerShell (Admin)**.

-3. At the command prompt in the Windows PowerShell command-line interface, enter the following command, and then press Enter:
+3. At the command prompt in the Windows PowerShell command-line interface, enter the following command, and then select Enter:

    ```
    C:\Labfiles\Mod05\LON-SVR1_Mod05_Setup.ps1